The process of PRC license renewal used to be complicated and time-consuming.

 It must be noted that female professionals don’t have to wait for their licenses to expire; it can be changed any time they want to as long as they already have their marriage certificate from PSA.

-Here’s the step-by-step guide to renewing a PRC license due to changes in marital status:
+Here’s the step-by-step guide to filing a petition for change of registered name due to changes in marital status:

 1. Complete the requirements

-Here’s a list of the usual requirements when renewing a PRC license due to changes in marital status:
+Here’s a list of the usual requirements when updating your name due to changes in marital status:

-- Petition for Change of Registered Name Due to Marriage form.
+- Duly accomplished Petition for Change of Registered Name Due to Marriage form.
 Fill out this petition form completely and accurately.
-These are some of the details that you’ll be asked to provide: your full name, date of birth, place of birth, month and year when you passed your board exam, name of your husband, date of marriage, and place of marriage.
+These are some of the details that you’ll be asked to provide: your full name, date of birth, place of birth, month and year when you passed your board exam, name of your husband, date of marriage, and place of marriage;

 - Original marriage certificate/contract (issued by PSA);